 In effect, just because you’re dealing with a protein produced or contained within a bacterium doesn’t mean it’s toxic.
-At Unique, our bacteria are completely safe.
-As regular bacteria, they leave behind traces of safe proteins.
+With our products specifically, these kinds of protein producing bacteria are avoided completely.
 We’ve discovered that these traces of proteins contain phosphorus atoms, making the proteins fluoresce under a blacklight.

 What this means is that, after cleaning with our products, you will likely see a very faint and dull glow under a blacklight.
 This is just the harmless proteins left behind by the bacteria.
 They won’t be bright yellow like the urine.
 Instead, they will show up as a dull and pale yellow that will probably be very difficult to see.